Ishitach88/AD_Project/README.md

 ## The Dataset

 This project is a re-analysis of publicly available data from Grubman et al. (2019).
-We did not generate new sequencing data — we downloaded the raw FASTQs from NCBI SRA and reprocessed them from scratch using our own pipeline.
+We did not generate new sequencing data, we downloaded the raw FASTQs from NCBI SRA and reprocessed them from scratch using our own pipeline.

 | Property | Details |
 |---|---|